What Makes a Successful Trade Show Booth? How We Nailed Our Booth at NRF!

 Comparing past NRF experiences to our self-checkout candy store taught us that allocating more resources into the experience yields more successful results.
 With that principle in mind, we did our best to give our booth a true authentic candy shop feel.

-We’re not listing all these things because we like to hear ourselves talk (err..type)!
-We wanted to highlight what people were attracted to and why they found them interesting.
-Your next booth might not be a self-service candy store, but these insights can help you plan your next trade show booth accessories.
+Your next booth might not be a self-service candy store, but hopefully these insights can help you plan your next trade show booth experience.